 2015 brought us a successful crowdfunding campaign by mid-year, and we released our new crowdfunded rock opera album "Include Everyone" in December.
-We recorded and mixed the CD ourselves and used crowdsourced voiceover recordings from over 30 fans.
-Our summer rock opera show was called “Shiprock & Anchordog in Space”.
-We teamed up with a group of 17 kids acting, singing and dancing.
-Seana Lamothe directed, and Courtney Parker and I sang and danced over electronic beats.
+I recorded and mixed the album myself and sampled crowdsourced voiceover phone recordings from over 30 fans.
+Our summer rock opera show was called “Shiprock & Anchordog in Space” and featured a group of local children acting, singing and dancing while Courtney and I led the music performances over electronic beats.

 "My daughter has been obsessed with the Shiprock & Anchordog album since we got it.
 We've been listening to certain tracks on repeat for literally hours at a time.
 She has changed her name to Cari, for now." - J. T.

 "Shiprock & Anchordog isn't flashy or loud; it's gentle and sweet and engaging.
 It's testament to the fact that kids absolutely can appreciate subtle storytelling when it comes from a place of authenticity.
 It'll be fun to see what they do next." - Bill Childs, of Spare the Rock, Spoil the Child